mzck5y/kira-funcs/README.md

-# kira-faas-sample-funcs
+# Function my-first-function
-Some sample functions that will run on the KIRA FaaS runtime.
+my-first-function Is the responsable to [INSERT BUSINESS FUNCTIONALITY]

 ## To run this function
 ```